beezee/python-types-talk/slides.md

 Software runs many times, what you know before running, you know _every_ time it runs

 How much can you really know before running?

+Just like how much tests can do for you, depends on how you write your code.

 ---
 title: Types are Sets